 The surefire, no doubt, best way to know when to give medication is to follow the recommendations of the pediatrician or other healthcare provider, which will be listed on the label of the medication.
 The healthcare provider will be able to tell you when to administer the medication and how long to keep it up.
-If the healthcare provider prescribes medication for Baby, make sure to give him the full recommended dose, even if he feels better after a couple of days.
+If the healthcare provider prescribes medication for Baby, make sure to give them the full recommended dose, even if they feel better after a couple of days.
 If you stop a few pills short of emptying the bottle, you may not kill all the bacteria that caused the original illness, leading to a potential antibiotic resistance in the future.

 Over-the-counter medication will have instructions on the label about what ages it’s appropriate for, but you shouldn’t give it to toddlers or small children without talking to the healthcare provider.
 He or she will be able to talk you through the proper medication and dose.